Aaron-Roar/real-engine/README.md

 including closed-source games or applications.
 The main decision is whether engine changes should be required to stay open when distributed.

-If that requirement stays important, `LGPL-3.0-or-later` is likely the better fit.
-If simpler adoption matters more, `Apache-2.0` may be the better fit.

 ## Roadmap

 Things I would like to keep improving: